 We consulted with Dr. Patrick Hsu, a well-known plastic and cosmetic surgeon based in Houston Texas, and asked him what efforts have been made or are being made to make implant surgery safer.
 Dr. Hsu responded by telling us, “that is a good question and one that is on the mind of the majority of my potential breast augmentation patients.
 And I can tell you as I tell them, unequivocally the procedure is safer today than it has ever been.”
 We asked him to explain why this is so and he told us, “there are numerous factors that make the procedure safe and continually improved.
 One is, the experience that plastic surgeons gain because of the volume of procedures performed.
 Another is that medical science is dedicated to the health and well-being of patients.
 New techniques, tools, and products are made available and subject to stringent testing.
 These new developments help to streamline the surgery, reduce the possibility of complications, and shorten recovery time.”

 Since breast augmentation procedures are as Dr. Hsu points out, quite popular, to the tune of several hundred thousand being performed every year all over the planet, it stands to reason that strides would be made to ensure the safety of the procedure, then for no other reason than to promote the surgery.
 Statistics show that the majority of women who undergo the surgery are very happy with the results and while issues do arrive they often have more to do with external factors rather than with the implants or the procedure itself.
 There are numerous studies that show no correlation between implants and disease.

-Clearly despite the possibility of some complications, implants are safe.
-If you are considering having the surgery you would be wise to do some research and find out as much as you can bout the procedure, the implants, and the affects they may have on your body and health.
+Clearly, despite the possibility of some complications, implants are safe.
+If you are considering having the surgery you would be wise to do some research and find out as much as you can about the procedure, the implants, and the effects they may have on your body and health.
 This will help you make an informed decision.
 With the majority of patients reporting that they are happy with the results, it is evident that the benefits out way the risks.